 In many cases it will be useful to report the full list of questions in:

-- The technical report—demonstrating that your guideline answered clear, pre-specified questions and describing the methods you used to form and prioritise the questions, will increase the credibility of your guideline and may also increase the re-use of the guideline in future updates or for adaptation by other guideline developers.
+- The technical report — demonstrating that your guideline answered clear, pre-specified questions and describing the methods you used to form and prioritise the questions.
+This will increase the credibility of your guideline and may also increase its re-use in future updates or for adaptation by other guideline developers.

 A very short list of critical outcomes is listed for each question and these vary according to the question.
-For example:
+For example, for: